40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory: Computation of partition functions

-Notice that the factor in the parentheses is finite and smooth at $x=0$ in total, although each of the four terms in these parentheses diverges at $x=0$.
-This implies that the integration \eqref{1100TrD1D2} is the same as the integration with $x=0$ treated by the principal-value prescription, which can be calculated separately for each of the four terms.
-Now the four integrations are precisely of the form \eqref{Inalphabetagamma} and can be calculated as
+Notice that the integrand is finite and smooth at $x=0$ in total, although each term diverges at $x=0$.
+This implies that the integration \eqref{trD1D21100integral} is the same as the integration with $x=0$ treated by the principal-value prescription, which can be calculated separately for each term by using $I_{1,2}(\alpha,\{\beta_a\})$ \eqref{Inalphabetagamma} as